nicolasaragon/macie-user-guide/doc_source/macie-integration.md

 1.
 **Important**
 This is a required step if you're adding an AWS account as a Macie member account for the first time\.
-You can skip this step if you're re\-adding an AWS account as a Macie member account after you've disabled and re\-enabled Macie\.
+You can skip this step if you're re\-adding an AWS account as a Macie member account after disassociating it from Macie\.

-   Create the IAM policies and roles that will grant this account the required permissions to be successfully integrated with Macie\.
-The most efficient method of creating these roles and policies is by launching the AWS CloudFormation stack templates found at the URLs listed below\.
-These roles only need to be created once for use in all regions\.
+   Create the IAM role called `AmazonMacieHandshakeRole` that grants this account the required permissions to be successfully integrated with Macie\.
+You can create this role by launching the AWS CloudFormation stack templates found at the URLs listed below\.
+This role only needs to be created once for use in all regions\.
 For more information about AWS CloudFormation and CloudFormation stacks, see [What is AWS CloudFormation?](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) and [Working with Stacks](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html)\.
 **Important**
-These CloudFormation stack templates for the member accounts differ from those used to enable the master accounts in [Setting Up Amazon Macie](macie-setting-up.md)\.
 Make sure to specify the master AWS account ID when running the stack templates below\.
    + US East \(Virginia\): [Macie CloudFormation template for a member account](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=MacieServiceRolesMembers&templateURL=https://s3.amazonaws.com/us-east-1.macie-redirection/cfntemplates/MacieServiceRolesMember.template)
    + US West \(Oregon\): [Macie CloudFormation template for a member account](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=MacieServiceRolesMember&templateURL=https://s3-us-west-2.amazonaws.com/us-west-2.macie-redirection/cfntemplates/MacieServiceRolesMember.template)